devopness/devopness/docs/daemons/remove-daemon.md

 ---
 title: Remove a Daemon
-intro: Remove a Daemon when it is no longer needed to keep your environment organized.
+intro: Remove a Daemon when it is no longer needed.
 links:
     overview:
     quickstart: